Price My Home Right: Should I List My House High or Low?

 There are plenty of similar homes on the market

-When there’s a lot of inventory of comparable homes in the market and less demand that indicates a buyer’s market.
+When there’s a lot of inventory of comparable homes in the market and less demand, that indicates a buyer’s market.
 This means buyers won’t be inclined to overbid if they can find a similar home for the same or a lower price.

-You price too far below market value
+You priced your home too far below market value

 2. List your home above market value